RAF Ferry Command: History

 Ferry Command was formed on 20 July 1941, by the raising of the RAF Atlantic Ferry Service to Command status.
 Its commander for its whole existence was Air Chief Marshal Sir Frederick Bowhill.
 Dorval, near Montreal, continued as its base of operations.

-As its name suggests, the main function of Ferry Command was the ferrying of new aircraft from factory to operational unit.
-Ferry Command originally did this over only one Northern area of the world, rather than the more general routes that Transport Command later developed, including routes over the jungles of South America and Africa and the deserts of North Africa and the Middle East.
-Ferry Command's operational area was initially the North Atlantic, and its responsibility was to bring the larger aircraft that had the range to do the trip over the ocean, with the addition of extra fuel tanks, from American and Canadian factories to the RAF home Commands.
+The main function of Ferry Command was the ferrying of new aircraft from factory to operational unit.
+Ferry Command originally did this over only one northern area of the world, rather than the more general routes that Transport Command later developed, including routes over the jungles of South America and Africa and the deserts of North Africa and the Middle East.
+Ferry Command's operational area was initially the North Atlantic, and its responsibility was to bring the larger aircraft that had the range to do the trip over the ocean, with the addition of extra fuel tanks, from American and Canadian factories to the RAF home commands.

 This was pioneering work.
 Before Ferry Command, only about a hundred aircraft had attempted a North Atlantic crossing in good weather, and only about half had made it.
-Over the course of the war, more than 9,000 essential aircraft were individually ferried across the ocean and the aircraft played a significant role in the outcome of the war.
-This was accomplished without radar by using primarily Celestial Navigation by specially trained navigators.
+Over the course of the war, more than 9,000 aircraft were individually ferried across the ocean and the aircraft played a significant role in the outcome of the war.
+This was accomplished without the use of radar by specially trained navigators who primarily used celestial methods.

 Reduction in status to No. 45 Group

 Ferry Command was subsumed into the new Transport Command on 25 March 1943 by being reduced to Group status as No 45 (Atlantic Ferry) Group.
 No. 45 Group RAF's main task was the ferrying of U.S. and Canadian built aircraft across the Atlantic.
-It also administrated trans-Atlantic passenger and freight services.
+It also administered trans-Atlantic passenger and freight services.
 The group still retained responsibility for Atlantic aircraft ferrying operations, but Transport Command was a worldwide formation, rather than a single-mission command.
 Bowhill became the first commander of Transport Command.

 On 8 September 1944, No. 231 Squadron RAF reformed at Dorval, Canada, from No. 45 Group Communications Squadron.
 The squadron's Coronado flying boats operated between North America, West Africa and the UK, using Largs on the Firth of Clyde as its British terminal.
 Other flights were flown with landplanes, using several of the types available to No. 45 Group as required.
 In September 1945 the squadron moved to Bermuda, where it disbanded on 15 January 1946.

-In summer 1945 45 Group included No. 112 (North Atlantic) Wing at Dorval, with 231 Squadron, 5 Aircraft Preparation Unit, 6 Ferry Unit all at Dorval; 6 APU at Bermuda; 313 Ferry Training Unit at North Bay; and RAF Station Reykjavik with the RAF Hospital there and No. 9 Mechanical Transport Company.
+In summer 1945, 45 Group included No. 112 (North Atlantic) Wing at Dorval, with 231 Squadron, 5 Aircraft Preparation Unit, 6 Ferry Unit all at Dorval; 6 APU at Bermuda; 313 Ferry Training Unit at North Bay; and RAF Station Reykjavik with the RAF Hospital there and No. 9 Mechanical Transport Company.

 By the end of the war, crossing the Atlantic had become an almost routine operation, presaging the inauguration of scheduled commercial air transport services after the war.